 There is nothing wrong in stiffening your own fabrics.
 Quite frankly sometimes it is the only choice, when for example you are asked to incorporate a customers fabric into their flower piece.
 Just make sure you use the best stiffener for the fabric in question, stiffen it flat to ensure no creases spoil the look of your petals and go for it.

 However, if you wish to try something different or if you do not have time to stiffen your own fabrics, factory stiffened fabrics can be a great solution for you.
 Some professional flower making fabrics only exist in this prestiffened ready to use form and you won’t be able to find them anywhere at an ordinary haberdashery department.
 Some of these wonderful fabrics are currently for sale in my online shop

 .
 I am in love with the cotton velvet

 with its short pile and and the sparkly lame fabrics

 that are great for festive and fantasy designs.

 Fabrics are offered by fat quarter but larger quantities (from 1m) can be available by request at a reduced price.

 There’s more to the art of flower making that meets the eye.
 There are a lot of other tools and supplies for making flowers that are involved in the process of turning a flat white piece of material into a stunning colourful flower piece.
 To achieve a realistic or fantasy look for your flowers you will need to paint the fabric of your choice with some fabric dyes.
 Which ones?
-That’s the subject of our next week’s discussion.
-To stay tuned subscribe to our newsletter below
+To stay tuned subscribe to our newsletter HERE